 David X. Sheehan

 I write my memories, family, school, jobs, fatherhood, friendship, serious and silly.
-I read Vocal authors, and am humbled by most.
-I'm 74, in Thomaston, Maine, Any, tips will be donated to Camp Jabberwocky on Martha's Vineyard, MA.
+I read Vocal authors and am humbled by most.
+I'm 76, in Thomaston, Maine.
+I seek to spread my brand of sincere love for all who will receive.